AriFordsham/GHCWiki/status/may09.md

 ### Parallel Performance

-Simon Marlow has been working on improving performance for parallel programs, and there will be significant imporovements to be had in 6.12.
+Simon Marlow has been working on improving performance for parallel programs, and there will be significant imporovements to be had in 6.12 compared to 6.10.
 In particular

 - There's an implementation of lock-free work-stealing queues, used for load-balancing of sparks and also in the parallel GC.
 Initial work on this was done by Jost Berthold.